ietf-tools/xml2rfc/README.txt

 Rose                                                           [Page 11]

-README                       xml2rfc v1.15                 November 2002
+README                       xml2rfc v1.16                 February 2003

 Appendix B. rfc2629.xslt (courtesy of Julian Reschke)

    The file "rfc2629.xslt" can be used with an XSLT-capable formatter (i.e., IE6) to produce HTML.
 A word of warning though: the XSLT script doesn't support the processing instructions discussed earlier (Section 4.1).